 My stay in Barbados was provided by Elegant Hotels group but as always, the opinions in this post are my own.
 I was not compensated for a favorable review or press coverage.

 There isn’t even a fibre of my body that would object to returning to any of those places again right now.
 But today, as the wind whips around my apartment building and I eye my passport sitting on top of my suitcase – it’s Barbados that occupies the largest part of my daydreams.

 There are so many reasons I will forever rank this island amongst my favorite places …

-S – Swimming with turtles.
-Unlike swimming with dolphins in places like Florida, these animals are truly in their completely native habitat.
-They are not penned, caged or otherwise provoked in any way except to be fed once they do come near your boat.
+Unlike swimming with dolphins in places like Florida, which I have a hard time with, these animals are truly in their completely native habitat.
+They are not penned, caged or otherwise provoked in any way.
 Turtles are such gentle creatures and their movements so calm it was an incredible experience that made me feel as if I would overflow with joy.(For more information, contact Cool Runnings at 246.436.0911)

 Have you been to Barbados?
 What did you think of it?

 Oistins image used under Creative Commons license and is copyright daveypea.